Pondidum/pondidum.github.io/_posts/2008-03-29-vbnet-c-fixed-height-user-controls.md

 Which if you read the documentation for ControlStyles.FixedHeight (it's on the intellitype, so there's no reason for not doing so) it says the following:

 â€œIf true, the control has a fixed height when auto-scaled.
-For example, if a layout operation attempts to rescale the control to accommodate a new Font, the control's Height remains unchanged.â€
+For example, if a layout operation attempts to rescale the control to accommodate a new Font, the control's Height remains unchanged.â€

 So another solution was needed.
 In the end, I and a fellow developer found that overriding the controls MaximumHeight and MinimumHeight was the way to do it: